Wireless Access - macOS and Mac OS X

 Step 6: In the Password text box, type your device password and click OK

-Step 8: Sign in with your SE Key and Password--just like signing into the Southeast Portal or a university computer.
+Step 8: Sign in with your SE Key and Password--just like signing into a university computer.

 Step 9: Scroll down to the bottom of the page and press "I accept".
 A message should appear that says "Registration Complete.
 Please reboot the machine."